What is Hernia?

 Hiatal Hernia symptoms

-- Gastro-esophageal reflux (a condition characterized by the stomach acids moving backward into the esophagus, thus resulting in a burning sensation)
+- Gastro-oesophagal reflux (a condition characterized by the stomach acids moving backwards into the oesophagus, thus resulting in a burning sensation)

 - Swallowing difficulties